MohamedAlaouiMhamdi/Hand_Tracking/README.md

  - Mediapipe (`pip install mediapipe`)
 ## Usage

-1.A window will open displaying the webcam feed with real-time hand landmark tracking.
+1. A window will open displaying the webcam feed with real-time hand landmark tracking.
 The script will highlight the tip of the index finger with a yellow circle for better visibility.
-2.To exit the application, press the 'q' key.
+2. To exit the application, press the 'q' key.

 ## Contributing